Sonic0/local-crontab/README.md

 ```

 ## Use as a library
-Install with `pip install local-crontab`, then:
+Install with `pip install local-crontab`:

 ```python
 from local_crontab import Converter